dps923/winter2020/graded-work/assign4-student.md

 Test your work by running it on the simulator.
 Do this frequently and incrementally, after making any substantial changes.
 And, use the Xcode debugger to help.

 When the app is complete, create screen captures.
-Here's what each scene will show:
+Use a naming convention for the image names.

-1. TBA
+Also, a request: Each screen capture could possibly be large.
+If you open the png file in the Preview app, there is a feature on the Tools menu named Adjust Size.
+Change its width to 400 pixels (and it will automatically adjust the height).
+Then save, and it will reduce the size, sometimes dramatically.

 <br>